muadelm/IEA-Methane-Emissions/README.md

 # IEA-methane-Emissions

 This work is based on the International Energy Agency (IEA) work on methane emissions.

 The data has information on the size and type of methane emissions for each country.

-The purpose of the work is to visualize the dataset and extract insights on methane emissions from oil and gas operations.
+## The purpose of the work:
+is to visualize the dataset and extract insights on methane emissions from oil and gas operations.

+## Python packages
+- pandas
+- seaborn
+- matplotlib

+### Visuals include:
+- boxplots
+- swarm plots
+- bar plots
+- scatter plots